 Pakistani mangoes are demanded highly in the international market due to its specific characteristics like shape, size, color, and most likely taste.
 But many mango growers were not able to meet the criteria of the international market.
 But if we produce more mangoes so that not only they meet the domestic demand but also exportable.
-Now it is turning point, high-density farming of mangoes is looking promising to enhance the production for not only domestic but also exportable in Pakistan.
+Now it is a turning point, high-density farming of mangoes is looking promising to enhance the production for not only domestic but also exportable in Pakistan.
 In this article, I will discuss the high-density plantation in mangoes.
-There are following outlines,
+There are the following outlines,

 - Land preparation

 - Number of plants

 - Estimated yield